-115.287 Data collection Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate Annual Report SRRC PREA Tracking Log GEO Corporate Policy 5.1.2-A 115.287 (a): GEO policy 5.1.2-A mandates that all facilities under the GEO umbrella collects uniform data for every allegation of sexual abuse at all facilities under their control.
+115.287 Data collection Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate Annual Report CAE PREA Tracking Log GEO Corporate Policy 5.1.2-A 115.287 (a): GEO policy 5.1.2-A mandates that all facilities under the GEO umbrella collects uniform data for every allegation of sexual abuse at all facilities under their control.
 GEO requires facilities to utilize a standardized instrument that includes clearly defined definitions.
 The incident-based data collected shall include, at minimum, the data necessary to answer all questions from the most recent version of the Survey of Sexual Violence conducted by the Department of Justice.
-115.287 (b): The PREA Compliance Manager ensures that the data is compiled and forwarded to the PREA Coordinator monthly on the Monthly PREA Incident Tracking Log.
-In addition to submitting the Monthly PREA Incident Tracking Log, the PREA Compliance Manager ensures that a PREA Survey is created, updated and submitted for review and approval in the PREA Portal for every allegation of sexual abuse, sexual harassment and sexual activity.
+EO collects uniform data for every allegation of sexual abuse at all facilities under their control.
+115.287 (b): The PREA Compliance Manager ensures that the data is compiled and forwarded to the PREA Coordinator In addition to submitting the Monthly PREA Incident Tracking Log, the PREA Compliance Manager is to ensure that a PREA Survey is created, updated and submitted for review and approval in the PREA Portal for every allegation of sexual abuse, sexual harassment and sexual activity.
 At least annually, the PREA Coordinator aggregates this data.
+Upon request, or no later than June 30th, the agency provides aggregated data information for the previous calendar year to DOJ.
 115.287 (c): The data collected, will be at a minimum, the data necessary to answer all questions from the most recent version of the Survey of Sexual Violence conducted by the Bureau of Justice Statistics (BJS).
 115.287 (d): The agency shall maintain, review, and collect data as needed from all available incident-based documents, including reports, investigation files, and sexual abuse incident reviews.
 115.287 (e): This provision of this standard is not applicable to this facility.
-The agency does not contract for the confinement of residents.
+The agency does not contract for the confinement of its residents.
 115.287 (f): Upon request, GEO shall provide such data from the previous calendar year to the Department of Justice no later than June 30.
 The facility provided a copy of the monthly log and annual log for review.
 The log contained all elements required by policy.
 The review of the log and interview with PREA compliance manager and PREA coordinator confirmed compliance with this standard.